+The Element ID field is set to the value for the AID element specified in Element IDs.

+The Length field is set to 2.

-Element IDsThe AID field is defined in 8.4.1.8 (AID field).
+The AID field is defined in 8.4.1.8 (AID field).

 Quiet Channel element

 The Quiet Channel element is used to indicate that the secondary 80 MHz channel of a VHT BSS is to be quieted during a quiet interval indicated by either a Quiet element (see 8.4.2.25 (Quiet element)) or the Quiet Channel element if its AP Quiet Mode field is equal to 1.
 Furthermore, the Quiet Channel element indicates the conditions under which the primary 80 MHz channel of the VHT BSS may be used during the quiet interval.